 With so many ads out there and buyers looking to get the best deals possible, each of these tips will add a little something extra to your ad to help you rise above the rest of the sellers.

-1. Keep Your Phone in Good Condition and Be Honest About the Flaws
+1. Keep Your Mobile in Good Condition and Be Honest About the Flaws

 It still works great, but it’s not mint.

-When creating your listing, be sure to outline how you took care of your phone.
+When creating your listing, be sure to outline how you took care of your mobile.

 Provide pictures from as many angles as possible.
 Take pictures with the screen on and at maximum brightness.
 If it has a removable cover, pop that off and take a picture of the battery bay.